IGSN/igsn-publisher-mvp/README.md

-# isgn-registry-mvp
+# isgn-publisher-mvp
-IGSN registry provider MVP: Lightweight submission verification (too lightweight - we need to replace this with a Batch workflow as it's killing us to do deploys in this way).
+IGSN registry publisher MVP: Lightweight submission verification (too lightweight - we need to replace this with a Batch workflow as it's killing us to do deploys in this way).

 _add badges here_